-Balloon mortgages: Balloon mortgages are fixed-rate loans.
+Balloon mortgages are fixed-rate loans.
 Although based on a longer term, the mortgage must be paid in full with a balloon payment, usually in five to seven years.
 The advantage is that interest rates are generally set well below current market rates.
 Many borrowers of balloon mortgages refinance their loan before the balloon payment is due.

-Two-step loans: Two-steps are adjustable rate mortgages that have only one adjustment during the loan term.
+Two-steps are adjustable rate mortgages that have only one adjustment during the loan term.
 They let you take advantage of the reduced start rate of an ARM while still enjoying the security of a fixed rate for some time.

 Because the adjustment does not usually occur until several years into the loan term, two-step loans are particularly attractive to buyers who do not plan to stay in their new home more than a few years.

-Federal Housing Administration (FHA) insured loans: Lenders offer FHA mortgages on a new or existing single-family home for as little as 3 percent down.
+FHA insured loans: Lenders offer FHA mortgages on a new or existing single-family home for as little as 3 percent down.
 FHA mortgages are also assumable.
 Sometimes a premium is required when the mortgage is assumed, then refunded when the note is paid off.
 Down payments are usually low.